thaihiendo190699/thaihiendo190699.github.io/sample_page.md

 ### 1. Data preparation:

-#### 1.1 Data downloading automatically form company report systems by Python
+#### 1.1 Data downloading automatically from company report systems by Python

 As company policy about data security, data analysts do not have permissions to query data from the database directly, so I need to download Excel-formated data separately from the system built by IT department.